MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/voice-case-study-audio-conferencing.md

 # Contoso case study: Audio Conferencing

-To gain an understanding of audio conferencing--what it is, what it costs, availability, and how it works--Contoso reviewed [Audio Conferencing in Office 365](deploy-audio-conferencing-teams-landing-page.md).
+To gain an understanding of audio conferencing&mdash;what it is, what it costs, availability, and how it works&mdash;Contoso reviewed [Audio Conferencing in Office 365](deploy-audio-conferencing-teams-landing-page.md).

 ## Overview